 Overall, what worker classifications are best for your company depends on your needs and the specific project you are looking to accomplish.
 Whether you are a small business owner or just learning about employee misclassification, you can always take a look at the IRS guidance website for more information on the categories.
 They also have an SS-8 form or Determination of Worker Status form that you can fill out if you are still unsure, though these can take quite a bit of time to be processed.
 It is always recommended to reach out to an employment expert when trying to make these decisions if you have any doubts.

 If you're looking for a solution to pay your independent contractors, Routable can help.
 Routable is a simple way for companies to send payments.
-To learn more about how Routable can help you automate your AP process, schedule a demo with us.

 This post is intended for informational purposes only, and should not be taken as tax, accounting, or legal advice.
 Laws may vary by state or location.
 For specific advice pertaining to your business, please consult a CPA, tax, or legal professional.